nishantjr/college-notes/src/cmn112-oral-and-written-comn/unit-2-survey-rhet-anal-speech/rhetorical-analysis.md

 to move factories abroad to sidestep the tax and make themselves more competitive.
 This could make the tax back fire and reduce unemployment further.
-We've already seen this happen with jobs being outsources to countries with cheaper labour such as Mexico and India.
+We've already seen this happen with jobs being outsources to countries with cheaper labor such as Mexico and India.
 Interestingly as the income from these outsourcing jobs raised wages in these countries, the jobs moved to even cheaper markets.
 Another issue with this idea is that it's difficult to define what automation is.
 Bloomberg's Noah Smith writes "The problem with Gates’ basic